datacamp/community-courses-kaggle-python-tutorial-on-machine-learning/chapter2.md

 msg4 = msg1
 test_mc(correct = 3, msgs = [msg1, msg2, msg3, msg4])

 success_msg("Looks like Passenger Fare has most significance in determining survival based on your model.
-Now let's move on to making your first submission to Kagle!")
+Now let's move on to making your first submission to Kaggle!")

 ```